-Under our Corporate Governance Guidelines and the Nasdaq Stock Market listing rules (the "Nasdaq rules"), a director is not independent unless the Board of Directors affirmatively determines that he or she does not have a direct or indirect material relationship with us or any of our subsidiaries.
-In addition, the director must meet the bright-line tests for independence set forth by the Nasdaq rules.
+Under our Corporate Governance Guidelines and the Nasdaq Stock Market listing rules (the "Nasdaq rules"), a director is not independent unless the Board of Directors affirmatively determines that he or she does not have a direct or indirect material relationship with us or any of our subsidiaries that would interfere with the exercise of his or her independent judgment in carrying out the responsibilities of a director.
+In addition, a director must meet the bright-line and other tests for independence set forth by the Nasdaq rules including (if applicable) those related to committee service, as well as satisfy additional independence criteria set forth in the Securities Exchange Act of 1934, as amended (the "Exchange Act"), for audit and compensation committee service.

 Our Board of Directors has undertaken a review of its composition, the composition of its committees and the independence of our directors and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board of Directors has determined that none of Ann E. Berman, Robert J. Carpenter, Diana F. Hausman, and Laurie B. Keating, representing four of our six directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors qualifies as "independent" as that term is defined under the Nasdaq rules.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board of Directors has determined that none of Ann E. Berman, Robert J. Carpenter, Peter Feinberg, Diana F. Hausman, Laurie B. Keating and Thomas J. Schall, representing six of our seven directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors qualifies as "independent" as that term is defined under the Nasdaq rules.
 In making this determination, our Board of Directors considered the relationships that each non-employee director has with us and all other facts and circumstances our Board of Directors deemed relevant in determining their independence, including the director's beneficial ownership of our common stock and the relationships of our non-employee directors with certain of our significant stockholders.